ronihcohen/script.quasar.dummy/README.md

 })
 ```

-Finally, there is no use to send more than a page worth of links to Pulsar, as they are supposed to be relevant anyway.
+Finally, there is no use to send more than a page worth of links to Quasar, as they are supposed to be relevant anyway.

 About quality and availability
 ------------------------------

-When deciding which stream to choose, Pulsar tries to be smart and make a balance between quality and availability.
+When deciding which stream to choose, Quasar tries to be smart and make a balance between quality and availability.
 For that reason it is crucial that you properly set the quality settings in your object if you have them (`resolution`, `video_codec`, `audio_codec`, `rip_type` and `scene_rating`).
 See `provider.py` for the possible values.

-If you don't set them, Pulsar will try to guess them from the `name`.
+If you don't set them, Quasar will try to guess them from the `name`.

 Query payload
 =============

-Pulsar tries to give you the most it can for your provider to make an informed decision when giving back streams.
+Quasar tries to give you the most it can for your provider to make an informed decision when giving back streams.

 About backward compatibility
 ----------------------------